gabsource/oc-scaffold-translation-plugin/README.md

     artisan create:controller Acme.Demo Turtles
     artisan create:component Acme.Demo TurtleList

-Thos commands will create the plugin, with a controller and a component.
+Those commands will create the plugin, with a controller and a component.
 The new __Acme.Demo__ plugin `lang/en/lang.php` will look like this :

 ```php